JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 ## The Three Missing Planets

-On [UB 57:5.9](/en/The_Urantia_Book/57#p5_9) of _The URANTIA Book_, we are informed that five inner planets, Jupiter, Saturn, and five outer planets formed the material drawn out from our sun by the passing Angona system.
+On <a id="a135_3"></a>[UB 57:5.9](/en/The_Urantia_Book/57#p5_9) of _The URANTIA Book_, we are informed that five inner planets, Jupiter, Saturn, and five outer planets formed the material drawn out from our sun by the passing Angona system.
 This adds up to 12 planets, but we are only taught about nine in school.
 Where are the other three?

 One of the missing planets is easy to account for.
 On page 658 we read that the fifth planet from the sun was pulled apart when it passed too close to Jupiter.
 The debris from this planet forms the present astroid belt that lies between Mars and Jupiter.
 This leaves two planets unaccounted for.